rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 ```

 #### Step 5: Stop the Temporary Container and Restart Main MySQL
 Exit the MySQL prompt, then stop the `mysql-fix` container (Ctrl+C in the first terminal or `docker stop mysql-fix`).
-Finally, restart your main `news-mysql` container:
+Finally, restart your main `phoebe-mysql` container:
 ```bash
 docker compose -f docker-compose.yml up -d mysql
 ```